 Second, the best time to learn a foreign language seems to be somewhere around age 6 or 7.
-After that time period the muscles in your throat, mouth and tongue become more difficult to train.
+After that time period the muscles in your throat, mouth, and tongue become more difficult to train.
 The older you are when you learn a language, the more likely you are to speak that language with a definite foreign accent.
 If you are not multilingual now, you will never be able to start at a younger age than you are today.

 Third, language skills are valued in the business world.
-In 2007 we had a meeting of the advisory board for the Business School.
-The board consisted of businessmen and businesswomen who volunteer their time and advice to make Hankamer a better school.
-The board looked at curriculum during that particular meeting.
-They had two recommendations of note: that every student majoring in business be required to take a foreign language, and that the preferred language be Chinese.
+The advisory board for the Business School consists of businessmen and businesswomen who volunteer their time and advice to make Hankamer a better school.
+At a meeting, the board looked at curriculum and unanimously recommended that every student majoring in business be required to take a foreign language.
 Business Fellows may take any of the languages Baylor offers, and there should be some foreign language study as part of your time here.